Charles F. Blair Jr.: Death

 Though losing altitude, Blair believed he could still fly the plane.
 He anticipated gaining extra lift from the ground effect off the water once he got down on the deck.
 Among the pilots at Antilles Air Boats the broadly held belief was if they were limited to one engine they would not go down, as they could use ground effect to stay aloft.
 Their collective faith in this concept was documented in the company's papers.
 Though real, the added lift of ground effect is less robust if the surface is irregular.

 Blair did not give emergency instructions to the passengers nor did he tell them to prepare for a water landing.
 It appeared he had rejected this idea and set his sights on getting the aircraft closer to shore.
 He never turned the plane into the wind.
 He never reduced power nor lowered flaps.
 The wind coming from the southeast provided a considerable tailwind to Blair's aircraft, increasing his speed relative to the surface of the water.
 Blair focused on keeping the aircraft in the air.
 It soon proved he was unable to do so.
 The plane contacted the chopped conditions of the ocean's surface at a high speed, with the starboard wing low.
 Bounding off the first contact, it traveled 3 or 4 plane lengths in the air and then came back down.
 When it did the float on the port wing buried itself in the water.
 The plane cartwheeled around it and into the ocean, breaking apart and settling upside down in the water.
 It sank in a matter of minutes.
 No one was killed from the impact of the crash, but Blair and three of his passengers drowned.
-The aircraft settled to the bottom in 85 feet of water.
+The aircraft settled to the bottom in 85 ft of water.
 Surviving passengers were soon picked up by local boats.
 One passenger suffered a compression fracture to his first lumbar vertebra.
 All the rest suffered minor cuts and bruises.